 A party whose filing is untimely as the result of a technical failure of the Court's CM/ECF system may seek appropriate relief from the Court.
-See LCRs 6(a), 7(j), and LCRR 12.
+See LCRs 6(a), 7, and LCrR 12.

-If CM/ECF is unable to accept filings due to an unscheduled outage that lasts for more than two hours during business hours or any time after 5pm, the Court will make the determination as to whether the outage will constitute a technical failure on the part of the Court.
+If CM/ECF is unable to accept filings due to an unscheduled outage that lasts for more than two hours, the Court will make this determination and announce as to whether the outage will constitute a technical failure on the part of the Court.
 Notice of regularly scheduled system outages will be posted on the Court's website.
 Users are responsible for monitoring the website to ensure awareness of regularly scheduled weekend downtime for maintenance and other scheduled outages.

-Emergency filing procedures (failure on the part of the Court)
+Emergency Filing Procedures (Failure on the Part of the Court)